 Several East-West Line stations hit by delay on first day of PSLE

-SINGAPORE: Several stations on the East-West Line was hit by a delay on Thursday morning (Sep 28), the first day of the national Primary School Leaving Examinations (PSLE).
+SINGAPORE: Several stations on the East-West Line were hit by a delay on Thursday morning (Sep 28), the first day of the national Primary School Leaving Examinations (PSLE).

 A track point fault on the line caused delays of at least 30 minutes between Tanah Merah and Pasir Ris stations.